alirumane/ali-backup/_posts/2016-07-11-mjpg-streamer-on-raspberry-pi.md

 tags: [Raspberry Pi, MJPG Streamer, Video]
 category: Raspberry Pi Tutorials
 thumbnail: /thumbs/mjpg-streamer-on-raspberry-pi.png
 description: Motion JPG is a video compression format in which each video frame or video sequence is compressed separately as a JPEG image.
-MJPG-streamer takes JPGs from compatible cameras or other input plugins and streams them as M-JPEG via HTTP to web browsers/servers and other software media players.
+MJPG-streamer takes JPGs from compatible cameras or other input plugins and streams them as M-JPEG via HTTP to web browsers/servers and other media players.

 ---
 <div class="row">